Epicodus-Curriculum/intro-full-stack/2_0_git.md

 ## Exercise

-Let’s learn a bit about how **Git** categorizes changes when they happen in your project.
+Let's learn a bit about how **Git** categorizes changes when they happen in your project.
 To start, we’ll set up **Git** in a brand new project.
 We’ll then make changes to our project to see how **Git** categorizes those changes.
-Then we’ll end with taking a snapshot of our project to preserve its current state in our project’s history.
+Then we’ll end with taking a snapshot of our project to preserve its current state in our project's history.

 ### Requirements